10 Easy Steps To Restore Order After Thanksgiving – Pros Reveal the Cleaning Checklist to Gently Reclaim Your Home and Banish Holiday Mess

-Welcome, rather than loathe the holiday clean up with these stress-relieving tips
+Welcome, rather than loathe the holiday clean-up with these stress-relieving tips

-1. Clean in zones
+1. Prepare in Advance

 Minimalist Thanksgiving decor.
 Modern dining room with wooden furniture, decorated table